hastec-fr/apash/doc/bash/fr/hastec/apash/commons-lang/MapUtils/containsKey.md

   # Apash
 </div>

-# MapUtils.isMap
+# MapUtils.containsKey

-Check if the input name is an map or not.
+Check if the input value is present in the input map.

 ## Overview

 ### Since:
-0.1.0
+0.2.0

 ### Authors:
 * Benjamin VARGIN